 “I left my job as a patient care technician in order to take care of my daughter.
 During this time I was on full welfare.
 I wanted to work again but was scared to do so because I knew that if I went back to full-time work I could lose a lot of help for my daughter.
 Then I did.
 I got a job as a paraprofessional working 1-on-1 with children with autism.
 I lost half of the aid for my daughter.
 Six months later we stopped receiving any SNAP.
 Now I’m off all assistance except housing.
 During COVID I have received SNAP for my kids, which has been really helpful, but I know that will not stay forever.”

-• Director of a nursery school in Stockbridge, MA
+• Director of a nursery school in Stockbridge, M

 • Mother of four